Northumbria (modern): Normans

 The County of Northumberland or Comitatus Northumbriae was formed from the rump of Northumbria following the Norman conquest of England, a single royal county encompassing all of north-eastern England between the Tweed and Tees.
 The county included several 'royal liberties' where the king's writ did not run, including Hexhamshire, which was ruled by the Archbishops of York; and Tynedale, which was ruled by the Kings of Scotland for much of the 13th century.
 The largest and most important liberty was that of the Liberty of Durham, which retained a high degree of autonomy under the Bishops of Durham and lacked representation in the lower parliament.
 Originally, large swathes of land on north bank of the Tees lay outside of the liberty and formed the Wapentake of Sadberge, which consisted of a collection of exclaves ruled directly by the Earls of Northumberland.
 Sadberge was purchased by bishop Hugh de Puiset in 1189 and gradually incorporated into the County Palatine; it retained separate assizes until 1586.

 The crown regarded Durham as part of Northumberland until the late 13th century.
 In 1293 the Bishop of Durham and his steward failed to attend proceedings of quo warranto held by the justices of Northumberland.
 The bishop's case was heard in Parliament, where he stated that Durham lay outside the bounds of any English shire.
 The arguments appear to have been accepted, as by the fourteenth century Durham was accepted as a liberty which received royal mandates direct.
 In effect it was a private shire, with the bishop appointing his own sheriff.
 The area thus became known as the "County Palatine of Durham".
 Hexhamshire, which had been transferred to the See of York by Henry I, was first referred to as a separate County Palatinate in the 14th century.
 However, in 1572 it was reintegrated into Northumberland proper.
 From thereon, the region would be permanently divided into two separate counties: the County of Northumberland and County Palatine of Durham.

+Northumberland and Durham continued to serve as autonomous buffer polities between England and Scotland during the late middle ages.
+In many ways, the governance of Northumbria between the Tweed and Tees had more in common with the highly fragmented governmental landscapes of the March of Wales and of English Ireland than with much of midland and southern England.
+Though forming a remote and quite distinct English "border region", Northumberland and Durham began to develop notable social and political differences.
+Consequently, Durham became a semi-independent state, governed by the Prince Bishops, while Northumberland, being more isolated and vulnerable to Scottish attacks, formed the English East and Middle Marches, subject to the Lord Warden of the Marches.
+Parts of Northumberland were divided into liberties and shires, which, like Durham, were often exempt from the writ of the King.